 Don’t choose something that requires constant care if it’s only going to cause you extra stress.
 Instead, choose something you can look after regularly, but appreciate its beauty all the time.

 The way your home is lit can make a big difference in the overall energy.
 Too much artificial lighting can be bad for you.
 It can cause headaches and stress and can even throw off your sleep cycle and natural circadian rhythms.

 During the day, try to let in as much natural light and air as possible.
 Open the curtains and windows and let in the sun.
 If you need extra light, try to purchase lighting sources that mimic sunlight as much as possible.
+I have a Salt lamp in both the sitting room and bedroom that gives off a beautiful glow.
 Warm, glowing tones are much better for you than harsh bright white.

 As you can see, it is not too difficult to get rid of the bad energy from your home and bring in more positivity.
 When you surround yourself with positive energy in your own sanctuary, you will be able to take that out into the world with you.

 Not only will it help you throughout even the toughest of days, but that kind of energy can easily rub off onto others.
 You could be doing so much more than improving your own life – you could be helping other people to feel more positive, too.
 The best part?
 It all starts in the comfort of your own home.